Simon Bridges' deputy chief of staff Belinda Milnes charged with technical assault after 'bitter relationship break-up'

 In a statement, Milnes said: "These allegations are in the context of a bitter relationship break-up with my ex-husband.
 I will be vigorously defending the charges which are baseless."

-Her lawyer Phil Mitchell said his client faces a charge of technical assault under the Summary Offences Act "in that the police do not allege she has assaulted anyone".
+Her lawyer Phil Mitchell said his client faces a charge of "technical assault" under the Summary Offences Act "in that the police do not allege she has touched anyone".

 The trespass charge relates to a property his client has an interest in and, he says, "is similarly thin".